The Offline Attribution Gap for Brands with Physical Locations

 This is the offline attribution problem: connecting in-store purchases back to the digital marketing campaigns that influenced them.

 On paper, attribution looks solved.
 Platforms show conversion paths, dashboards visualize the funnel, and every channel claims credit.
 But the moment a business operates outside a single online checkout, the picture breaks down.
 A customer sees an ad, visits a website, and later buys in a store.
-Another researches online but completes the purchase after talking to someone in person.
+Another researches online but completes the purchase after talking to someone in person during a walk-in visit.
 Transactions happen in POS systems while marketing activity lives in ad platforms that were never designed to talk to those systems.
-For brands with storefronts, showrooms, or franchise locations, this creates a structural blind spot.
+For brands with storefronts, showrooms, or franchise locations, this creates a structural blind spot for footfall attribution.

 Why In-Store Attribution Is Still Broken